silassequeira/speed-reader/README.md

 Minimal speed reader, allows you to insert a PDF file, adjust the interval speed between each word, and improve your reading speed.

-Link of the Installer: [text](https://drive.google.com/file/d/12-F0wheyQfAC_4Yj0op3nFSVMXT0HjYc/view?usp=sharing)
+Link of the Installer: [Click Here!](https://drive.google.com/file/d/12-F0wheyQfAC_4Yj0op3nFSVMXT0HjYc/view?usp=sharing)

 ## Features